-Founded in Switzerland in 1908 by Hans Wilsdorf, Rolex has become one of the best-known watch brands today and as such their vintage items are highly collectable and sought-after.
+Founded in Switzerland in 1908 by Hans Wilsdorf, Rolex has become one of the best-known watch brands today and as such their pre-owned, used and vintage watches are highly collectable and sought-after luxury watch brand.

 The Rolex is an important watch in history for a number of reasons: It was the first watch in the world to receive a Swiss Certificate of Chronometric Precision Award, a commendation which today is shared by all of the top watch brands such as Breitling, Cartier and Patek Philippe.
 Following this success, the Rolex was then awarded a “Class A” precision certificate by Kew Observatory in London.
 As a result, an antique Rolex can be very valuable.